 The School Resource Deputy is also an educator for students of all ages, as well as for parents and other community members.
 These deputies are available to community schools to teach classes in law-related subjects such as Anti-Bullying, Conflict Resolution, Character Counts, Drug Education, State and Local Laws, and Internet Safety/Cyber Crimes.

 The School Resource Deputy is a role model, providing a positive image through their professional appearance, genuine concern, and compassion to students.
 An important aspect of their job is establishing a rapport and making themselves approachable in order for students to share any issues and concerns they may have in their school, home, or community.
 The School Resource Deputy serves as the community liaison by establishing a collaborative relationship with school/community resources and working closely with the school counselors and staff concerning students’ needs.
-By utilizing all of the resources of the Harrison County Sheriff’s Department, School Resource Deputies are able to join with other divisions to ensure that each campus has the best law enforcement service to minimize crime within our schools and ensure a safer place for our children to learn.
+By utilizing all of the resources of the Harrison County Sheriff’s Office, School Resource Deputies are able to join with other divisions to ensure that each campus has the best law enforcement service to minimize crime within our schools and ensure a safer place for our children to learn.

 School Resource Training